nikitavoloboev/data/sharing/my-github.md

 # My GitHub repositories
 Below is a list of all the GitHub repositories I shared.

-The number between brackets shows the year I wrote the article in and the articles are sorted by category.
-Repositories with a 🌟 are my `favourite`.
-Repositories with 💡 mean they are in an idea stage still.
+The number between brackets shows the year I created the repo in and the repos are sorted by category.
+Repos with a 🌟 are my `favourite`.
+Repos with 💡 mean they are in an idea stage still.

 ## [Learn Anything](https://github.com/learn-anything)
 Repositories related to [Learn Anything](https://learn-anything.xyz/) website